Skip to main content

 The LIMIT keyword is followed by a number to limit the number of records to return.
 For example, LIMIT 5, returns five records from the queried data.

-The following example uses ORDER BY, SKIP, and LIMIT in a query together:
+The following example uses ORDER BY, SKIP, and LIMIT in a query together to demonstrate sorting and pagination:

-FIND Asset ORDER BY riskRating DESC SKIP 20 LIMIT 5
+FIND Asset AS a ORDER BY a.riskRating DESC SKIP 20 LIMIT 5

-The above query retrieves all assets in your data, sorts them in descending order by their risk ratings, and returns the 21st through 25th records from the sorted list.
+The above query retrieves assets from your data, sorts them in descending order by their risk ratings, skips the first 20 records, and then limits the result to 5 records, returning the 21st through 25th records from the sorted list.

 note